peterdsharpe/NeuralFoil/README.md

 > † The deviation of $\ln(C_D)$ can be thought of as "the typical relative error in $C_D$".
 For example, if the mean absolute error ("MAE", or $L^1$ norm) of $\ln(C_D)$ is 0.020, you can think of it as "typically, drag is accurate to within 2.0% of XFoil."
 Note that this doesn't necessarily mean that NeuralFoil is *less* accurate than XFoil - although XFoil is quite accurate, it is clearly not a perfect "ground truth" in all cases (see $Re=\mathrm{90k}$ in the [figure above](#clcd-polar)).
 So, NeuralFoil's true accuracy compared to experiment may differ (in either direction) from the numbers in this table.

 A better way to look at this tradeoff against XFoil is to assess speedup *while controlling for equivalent accuracy*.
 (After all, [it is usually trivial to get a speedup if you don't care about accuracy - just use a coarser discretization](https://x.com/shoyer/status/1362301955243057154).)
 This is shown in the plot below, where we vary the accuracy "knobs" for both XFoil and NeuralFoil - discretization resolution for XFoil, and model size for NeuralFoil.
 As shown here, NeuralFoil achieves a ~8x speedup over XFoil for a given level of accuracy, if a single analysis is run.
 For batched analyses, the vectorization advantage of NeuralFoil can result in speedups of nearly 1,000x at the same accuracy.
-More details about this benchmark setup are available in the NeuralFoil [whitepaper](./paper/out/main.pdf).
+More details on this benchmark setup are available in the [NeuralFoil whitepaper](./paper/out/main.pdf).

 ![Speed-accuracy trade against XFoil](./studies/speed_vs_xfoil_at_constant_accuracy/speed_vs_accuracy_tradeoff.svg)